elifdeg/Bias_Recommender_Team2/README.md

 - Apply mitigation techniques to the best, middle and worst performing algorithms.

 Methodology:
-Run 7 recommender algorithms and use metrics to measure, first for the music dataset and then for the books dataset.
-At the end we choose the best, middle and worst performing algprithms and applied bias mitigation.
+The paper we reproduced investigates popularity bias in music recommender systems and how this bias differently impacts male and female users.
+Used data set is "LFM-2b-DemoBias", a curated subset of the Last.fm "LFM-2b" dataset.
+Filters applied to the dataset: Interactions with play count > 1, tracks with ≥ 5 listeners, users with ≥ 5 tracks.
+Final dataset included: ~20k users, ~100k tracks, with gender labels.
+After that we ran 7 recommender algorithms and used delta and similarity metrics to measure, first for the music dataset and then for the books dataset.
+Evaluation protocol included User-based 5-fold cross-validation and train/validation/test split of users (60/20/20).
+We evaluated recommendations using NDCG@10 for ranking quality.
+Metrics were analyzed separately for female and male users to assess if popularity bias varies by gender.
+At the end we choose the best, middle and worst performing algorithms and applied bias mitigation.
+All of these were applied first to the music dataset and then to the books datastet.

 Datasets:
 - Music Domain: [LFM-2b Dataset] from: https://www.cp.jku.at/datasets/LFM-2b/